KyleSchubert/capstone-thing/README.md

 - [x] Only 1 boss room
 - [x] Only 1 starting room
 - [x] Controls for generation of map nodes
+- [ ] A key for what the map node icons mean

 <b>Map Nodes</b>